-Many women often think they can't get breast cancer unless they're old, but the fact is almost one quarter of women are diagnosed with breast cancer under the age of 50.
+This is actually TWO myths disguised as one statement.
+Many women often think they can't get breast cancer unless they're old, but the fact is that almost one quarter of women who are diagnosed with breast cancer are under the age of 50.

 2. Breast Cancer is Genetic

 Women often think they can’t get breast cancer if it doesn’t run in their family.
-The truth is the vast majority of breast cancers are not the result of an inherited gene mutation (or genetic.)
-That’s why it’s important to start mammograms at age forty and have them regularly.
-It’s the changes in the breast over time that help the radiologist find breast cancers.
+This is incorrect.
+The truth is the vast majority of breast cancers are not the result of an inherited gene mutation (or genetics.)

 - Being overweight